 Practical application of foundational concepts in science and the practice of pharmacy within an integrated, applied, small-group learning environment.
 Emphasizes the relationships between human biological and biochemical foundations, pharmacy science, professional leadership, and the practice of pharmacy.
-16-week course.
 Syllabus available.